 Regulation – A rule created in support of laws that specify the requirements that must be met to comply with the law.

 Policy – Outlines the goals of a government ministry or agency as well as the methods and principles to achieve those goals.
 Policies are not laws, but can lead to the development of laws.

+Public sector – Includes government and government-run or owned entities, and entities that receive government funding.
+Organizations in the public sector do not seek to generate a profit.

+Private sector - Businesses and organizations that are not part of the public sector

-Law & Policy Overview
+Law & Policy Overview Table

+The following table provides an overview of country regulations on Web accessibility.

+Some features of this table include:

+An updated column to indicate the date the information was added or updated on this page.

+Details such as the type, scope and status as well as what version and level of WCAG is used

+Sortable columns to help you compare and contrast various laws and policies